tenstorrent/tt-topology/README.md

 # Chip layouts

-TT-topology can be used to flash one of the three chip layouts - mesh, linear and torus.
+TT-Topology can be used to flash one of the three chip layouts: mesh, linear and torus.

 ## Mesh

-In the mesh layout is a trivalent graph where each node can have a max of 3 connection.
+The mesh layout is a trivalent graph where each node can have a maximum of three connections.
 A BFS algorithm is used to assign the coordinates.

-Command to generate a mesh layout
+The command to generate a mesh layout is:

 ```
 $ tt-topology -l mesh -p mesh_layout.png
 ```

-For a host with 2 n300 cards and 4 n300 cards, the command will generate a layouts that look as follows -
+For a host with two n300 cards and four n300 cards, the command will generate layouts that look like the following:

 <p align="center">
   <img src="images/mesh_layout_2x4.png?raw=true" alt="mesh_layout_2x4" width="47%"/>